yonush/picoXpander/blinka/README.md

 ### Step 2 - Prepare the Pico

 The pico requires a custom firmware that configures the I/O and waits for commands from the computer.
 The commands are sent over USB.
-Use this firmware [picoXpander U2IF FW](firmware/) to prepare the pico.
+Use the firmware in this folder [picoXpander U2IF FW](firmware/) to prepare the pico.
+They have been compiled to support the Pico, Pico W, Pico 2, Pico 2 W and mapped for the picoXpander interfaces.
 This is a modified version of the **adafruit_u2if** to support the alternate pin layout used by the picoXpander.

-The firmware has only been compiled for the Raspberry Pico 1.
-The Raspberry Pico W and Raspberry Pico 2 are still under development.

 ### Step 3 - Testing the setup